 Thiago Scarelli

-In my recent papers, I use microeconometrics and field experiments to study how financial stress can push workers to prioritize labor market choices that pay fast over options that pay more.
-In my future projects, I will look at the long-term consequences of occupational decisions and evaluate policies to improve labor allocation.
+My recent papers use microeconometrics and field experiments to study how financial stress can push workers to prioritize labor market choices that pay fast over options that pay more.
+My findings were featured in the VoxTalks Economics podcast, episode “The next generation of research”.

-I am currently a Ph.D. candidate at the Paris School of Economics (PSE), under the supervision of David N. Margolis, and I teach quantitative research methods at Université Paris 1 Panthéon-Sorbonne.
-During the Spring of 2023, I was a visiting researcher at the Economics Department of the University of Chicago, hosted by John List.
+I am currently a Ph.D. candidate at the Paris School of Economics (PSE) under the supervision of Professor David N. Margolis.
+During the Spring of 2023, I was a visiting researcher at the Economics Department of the University of Chicago, hosted by Professor John A. List.

 View CV